Lynn Gottlieb

-Lynn Gottlieb, born (April 12, 1949) in Bethlehem, Pennsylvania, is an American rabbi in the Jewish Renewal movement.
+Lynn Gottlieb (born April 12, 1949 in Bethlehem, Pennsylvania) is an American rabbi in the Jewish Renewal movement and one of the first ten women to become an ordained rabbi in Jewish history.

 Early life and education

 Gottlieb is the daughter of Abraham and Harriet Gottlieb and grew up in the Reform community of Allentown, Pennsylvania.
 Her father was a businessman; her mother was a puppeteer and founder of the Little Civic Theater.
 The Reform movement was not yet offering Bat Mitzvahs to girls, but she participated in a Reform confirmation ceremony as a tenth grade student, where, she said, her rabbi told her that she could be a rabbi someday.

 As a high school student, Gottlieb went to Israel as an exchange student and studied at the Leo Baeck Education Center in Haifa.
 This experience cemented her desire to be a rabbi, which was not yet a path available to women.
 She studied at SUNY Albany and received a B.S. from Hebrew University of Jerusalem in 1972, after which she studied at Hebrew Union College and the Jewish Theological Seminary of America.
 In addition, she was a student of Daniel Boyarin and Yitz Greenberg.

 In 1981, she became the first woman ordained as a rabbi in the Jewish Renewal movement; she was ordained by rabbis Zalman Schachter, Everett Gendler, and Shlomo Carlebach.